endjin/Endjin.RecommendedPractices.Bicep/modules/general/set-app-configuration-keys/README.md

-# Adds or updates an App Configuration key
+# Adds or updates a list of App Configuration keys

-Adds or updates an App Configuration key
+Adds or updates a list of App Configuration keys

 ## Description

-{{ Add detailed description for the module. }}
+Adds a list configuration keys to an existing App Configuration resource.

 ## Parameters